-Avoiding an impact by not taking a certain action or parts of an action; Minimizing an impact by limiting the degree or magnitude of the action or it implementation;3.
-Rectifying an impact by repairing, rehabilitating or restoring the impact area, operations; and

-4. Reducing or eliminating an impact over time by preservation and maintenance

-5. Compensating for an impact by replacing or providing suitable biological and physical conditions; and by replacing or providing suitable services and facilities.
+- 1. Avoiding an impact by not taking a certain action or parts of an action; - 2.
+Minimizing an impact by limiting the degree or magnitude of the action or it implementation; - 3.
+Rectifying an impact by repairing, rehabilitating or restoring the impact area, facility or service. - 4.
+Reducing or eliminating an impact over time by preservation and maintenance operations; and - 5.
+Compensating for an impact by replacing or providing suitable biological and physical conditions; and by replacing or providing suitable services and facilities.